Rowan & Martin's Laugh-In: Merchandise tie-ins and spin-offs

 In 1969, the 1969 Pontiac GTO 2 Door Hardtop "The Judge" was an options package: rear spoiler, striped body paint and "The Judge" decals, and engines: 366 hp Ram Air III, or 370 hp Ram Air IV.

 In 1969, Sears, Roebuck and Company produced a 15-minute short, Freeze-In, which starred series regulars Judy Carne and Arte Johnson.
 Made to capitalize on the popularity of the series, the short was made for Sears salesmen to introduce the new Kenmore freezer campaign.
 A dancing, bikini-clad Carne provided the opening titles with tattoos on her body.

-Two LPs of material from the show were released: the first on Epic Records (FXS-15118, 1968); the second, which did not feature Rowan or Martin, was entitled Laugh-In '69 and released on Reprise Records (RS 6335, 1969).

-"Murder on High C", a 1975 episode of the TV series Get Christie Love!, which starred former cast member Teresa Graves, featured a number of other Laugh-In cast members, including the villain (Arte Johnson), Johnny Brown, Judy Carne, Henry Gibson, Gary Owens and Joanne Worley.

-DVD releases
+Home media

 On June 24, 2003, and then February 24, 2004, Rhino Entertainment Company (under its Rhino Retrovision classic TV entertainment brand), under license from the rightsholder at the time, SFM Entertainment, released two respective The Best Of releases of the show, each containing six episodes presented in its original, uncut broadcast version.
 In 2003, Rhino, through direct-response marketing firm Guthy-Renker, also released a series of DVDs subtitled The Sock-It-To-Me Collection, with each DVD containing two episodes.

 On June 19, 2017, Time Life, another direct-response marketer, released Rowan & Martin's Laugh-In: The Complete Series on DVD in Region 1, in a deal with current rightsholder Proven Entertainment.
 The 38-disc set contains all 140 episodes of the series, complete and uncut, restored and remastered as well as many bonus features and a special 32-page collector's book.

 On September 5, 2017, Time Life began releasing individual complete season sets on DVD, beginning with the first season.
 This was followed by the second season on January 9, 2018, and the third season on March 6, 2018.
 The fourth season was released on May 8, 2018.
 Season 5 was released on July 10, 2018.
 Finally, Season 6 was released on September 4, 2018.